6 - Personal Investment Strategy

 The best investment strategy for lifetime personal finance and retirement planning

-Three key concepts are important to consider when deciding on the best investment strategy for your personal investment portfolio.
+Key concepts to consider when deciding on the best investment strategy for your personal investment portfolio.

-First, the current price of a security represents the market’s consensus about its potential future value, given the various advantages and disadvantages that all investors see in holding or selling that security.
-As such, the current security price is a weighted average valuation forecast of events that might or might not occur.
+The current price of a security represents the market’s consensus about its potential future value, given the various advantages and disadvantages that all investors see in holding or selling that security.
+As such, the current security price is a weighted average value forecast of events that might or might not occur.
 Market prices are the best available assessment of forward-looking, risk-adjusted fair market value.

-Third, given this highly speculative, future-oriented, and risk-adjusted valuation process, there are bound to be very significant price fluctuations as time goes on.
-This variability is the natural side effect of the market’s communal, self-interested valuation process and is neither good nor bad.
+Given this highly speculative, future-oriented, and risk-adjusted valuation process, there are bound to be very significant price fluctuations as time goes on.
+This variability is the natural side effect of the market’s communal, self-interested valuation process, and this variability is neither good nor bad.
 It seemly means that speculation about future investment value has been, is, and will always be subject to risk and uncertainty.

 The problem with trying to predict future securities market values is that the future is fundamentally unknowable, until it arrives.